 On rare occasions we are unable open the museum at the times shown because of a lack of stewards, or because of extreme heat conditions.
 Our sincere apologies if this has affected you.

 But we rely significantly on donations to keep the museum open.

 Disabled Access: The museum is fully accessible for wheelchair users.

-One way system and other COVID safety precautions in place.
+One way system in place.